ELTERWATER,

 This was clear to see, steps having

-been built to make climbing the bank easier, and beyond the fence
+been built to make climbing the bank easier.

-our was was clearly signed to the next objective Colwith Force.
+our way was clearly signed to the next objective Colwith Force.

 The sign below about Woods, was